sanjaym/sprout-wrap/README.md

     bundle exec soloist

-### NEW ADDITION: just execute kp.sh which is the script below by typing './kp.sh' in the folder you cloned the repo
+### NEW ADDITION: just execute kp.sh which is the script below
+type in the following in the repo'd folder
+    sudo ./kp.sh

 ### OR use this script which does the above, save as filename.sh and execute from terminal > ./filename.sh
     sudo mkdir -p /opt